konakiXp/konakiXp/README.md

 ## <3

-- 👋 Olá, sou @konakiXp
+- 👋 こんにちは私は @konakiXp
-- :+1: legal
+- :+1: desenhar
-- 👀 I’m interested in ...
+- 👀 I’m interested in animes, mangas
-- 🌱 I’m currently learning ...
+- 🌱 arvore
-- 💞️ I’m looking to collaborate on ...
+- 💞️ malungos
-- 📫 How to reach me ...
+- 📫 ...

 <!---
 konakiXp/konakiXp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.